How to Install LibreOffice on Debian (13, 12, 11)

 Remove Manual DEB Installation

 Manual DEB installations install to /opt/ and do not include an automated uninstaller.
-Therefore, you must remove the installation directory manually:
+Remove the installation directory manually:

-Warning: The following command permanently deletes the LibreOffice installation including any custom templates or extensions you may have added.
-If you have customized templates or extensions, back them up from /opt/libreoffice25.8/ before proceeding.
+The following command permanently deletes the LibreOffice installation including any custom templates or extensions you may have added.
+Back up any customized templates or extensions from the installation directory (for example, /opt/libreoffice25.8/) before proceeding.
+Replace the version number below to match your installed version.

-Additionally, clean up the downloaded tarball and extracted files:
+Clean up any downloaded tarball and extracted files:

 Verify the installation directory is removed: